 Changes in Higher Education demand new ways of teaching and learning.
-The learn/work environment will continue a transition from solely being a place of instruction to a place to construct knowledge.
-Being a social hub that is the physical manifestation of desired cultural and brand values, as well as a place of education.
+The learn/work environment will therefore undergo a transition from solely being a place of instruction to a place to construct knowledge.
+Becoming a social hub that is the physical manifestation of desired cultural and brand values, as well as a place of education.

-The ecosystem of Bricks, Bytes and Behaviour as the agent of change.
+The ecosystem of Bricks, Bytes and Behaviour is an agent of change.
 The way to get there, though, is one step at a time.

 A Real Estate General Performance Survey® (Real Estate GPS) is an A3 Strategic Management Canvas or Accommodation Roadmap that helps in defining and navigating your own path and pace in the ever-changing complex ecosystem of the physical, digital and social environment.
 The Accommodation Roadmap is a kind of bespoke user’s guide making navigating easier.

-Besides a vision of the future of how to harmonize the 5P-goals (Profit, People, Planet, Prosperity, Purpose) in the strategy tree of Corporate Social Responsibility, you need an Accommodation Roadmap to implement the value proposition.
+Besides a vision of the future of how to harmonize the 5P goals (Profit, People, Planet, Prosperity, Purpose) in the strategy tree of Corporate Social Responsibility, you need an adaptable Accommodation Roadmap to implement the value proposition.
 Using feedback (Evidence) from continuous evaluation leads to better-informed decision-making and ultimately, to a more Effective and Efficient learn/work environment which boosts the Engagement of its users.

-This requires gathering insight into external threats and opportunities, (future) demands (need and nice to have’s), assessing the current learn/work environment (what do we have), defining (alternative) projects to close or mitigate the gap between current and the demand within the given priorities and constraints.
-Implementation requires also frequent monitoring, a willingness to change course as you find out more where it’s leading and pay attention to what is important, not just what is quantifiable.
+This requires gathering insight into external threats and opportunities, (future) demands (need to have and nice to have), assessing the current learn/work environment (what do we have), defining (alternative) projects to close or mitigate the gap between current and the demand within the given priorities and constraints.
+Implementation requires also frequent monitoring, a willingness to change course as you find out more about where it’s leading and paying attention to what is important, not just what is quantifiable.

 If the organisational scope/strategy is objectively measurably and comparable defined and translated into required learn/work environment performance, this unlocks opportunities, increases compliance and limits risks by using scenario analysis.
 The longer the operant time horizon, the better the considerations of solutions on impact, costs, risks and identifying possible side effects.